Mean What You Say (Witness album)

 Mean What You Say, released in 1991 on CGI Records, is a gospel music album by American contemporary gospel music group Witness.
 This would be the last album to feature original founding members Tina Brooks and Yolanda Harris, who departed after the album's release.
 Gospel singer Lizz Lee stepped in with LouAnn Stewart to replace Brooks and Harris to promote the album.
-Lee would then depart to the group and be permanently replaced by Lisa Page's sister Laeh Page.
+Lee would then depart the group and be permanently replaced by Lisa Page's sister Laeh Page.

 The album earned a Grammy Award nomination for Best Contemporary Soul Gospel Album.